justim/access/docs/presenters.md

 slug: /presenters
 ---

-Presenters are Access' way to serialize entities and collection to something you can send over the wire with `json_encode`.
+Presenters are Access' way to serialize entities and collections to something you can send over the wire with `json_encode`.
 To be more specific, it converts entities to `array`s and because collections are basically lists of entities, those get converted to `array`s of `array`s.